Azure/azure-sdk-for-java/sdk/identity/azure-identity/TOKEN_CACHING.md

 ```

 #### Silently authenticating a user with AuthenticationRecord and TokenCachePersistenceOptions

-Once an application has configured a `InteractiveBrowserCredential`, `DeviceCodeCredential` or `UsernamePasswordCredential` to persist token data and an `AuthenticationRecord`, it is possible to silently authenticate.
-This example demonstrates an application setting the `TokenCachePersistenceOptions` and retrieving an `AuthenticationRecord` from the local file system to create an `InteractiveBrowserCredential` capable of silent authentication.
+Once an app has configured an `InteractiveBrowserCredential`, `DeviceCodeCredential`, or `UsernamePasswordCredential` to persist token data and an `AuthenticationRecord`, it's possible to silently authenticate.
+This example demonstrates an app setting the `TokenCachePersistenceOptions` and retrieving an `AuthenticationRecord` from the local file system to create an `InteractiveBrowserCredential` capable of silent authentication:

 ```java
 AuthenticationRecord authenticationRecord = AuthenticationRecord.deserialize(new FileInputStream(authRecordFilePath));